How to Create a Live Streaming Website Succeed in 2026

 To prove our media and entertainment software development expertise, let us show our latest case – video-on-demand platform called Blockbuster.

-The main project idea was to develop a streaming service for Nordic viewers.
-Blockbuster allows watching TV shows and movies via native apps for iOS, Android, Android TV, and tvOS.
+The main idea of the project was to develop a streaming service for Nordic viewers.
+Blockbuster lets you watch TV shows and movies via native apps for iOS, Android, Android TV, and tvOS.
 Additionally, the service has a web version.

 Our team was challenged to redesign the UI, create an iOS app from scratch, reengineer Android and Android TV apps, and partially migrate to GraphQL.